MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

  > [!NOTE]
  > Please see [Overview of authentication in Power Apps portals](https://docs.microsoft.com/powerapps/maker/portals/configure/configure-portal-authentication) for more information

-In case a guest has been invited to make use of the portal, the proces is as follows:
+In case a guest has been invited to make use of the portal, the process is as follows:

 1. A guest is invited to use the portal.
 2. The guest received an e-mail with the invite.
 3. The guest uses the link in the e-mail to redeem the invite and create a login.
-4. Accept on the Daily Health Check
+4. Accept on the Daily Health Check.
-5. Agree with the Health and Agreements
+5. Agree with the Health and Agreements.
 6. View the Pass.

 While logged in to the portal, the guest can do the following things:

-- Create a pass.
+- Create a pass
-- View existing passes.
+- View existing passes
 - View resources
 - Update their profile